brianmik/bmaustinlaw/_posts/2014-05-07-PFIC-shareholder-relaxation.markdown

 While this recent guidance does not carve back at the broad definition of a PFIC, it does provide some relief to certain individuals holding an indirect interest in a potential PFIC through an IRA or other tax-exempt entity or account.
 In that sense, the proposed revisions to the regulations are a welcome change to the PFIC rules.

+CIRCULAR 230 DISCLAIMER: To ensure compliance with requirements imposed by the IRS, please be informed that any tax advice contained herein was not intended or written to be used, and cannot be used, for the purposes of (i) avoiding any tax-related penalties under federal, state or local tax law or (ii) promoting, marketing, or recommending to another party any transaction or matter addressed herein.

 [Notice link]: http://www.irs.gov/irb/2014-18_IRB/ar06.html